-STO , THIS PROXY WILL BE VOTED FOR MANNER DIRECTED HEREIN BY THE UNDERSIGNED R PROPOSALS 1, 2 and 3 AND AT THE DISCRETION OF 1.
-Proposal to elect as directors of Forgent Networks, Inc. the following persons to hold office until the next annual meeting of stockholders or until their respective successors are duly elected and qualified.
-FOR all nominees listed below (except as marked to the contrary below) HOLD AUTHORITY to vote for all nominees listed below Richard N. Snyder James H. Wells Richard J. Agnich Kathleen A. Cote Lou Mazzucchelli Ray R. Miles (INS 2.
-(INSTRUCTION: To withhold authority to vote for any individual nominee, write that nominee's name on the space provided below.)
-2. The ratification of the Audit Committee's appointment of Ernst & Young LLP, independent accountants, as Forgent Networks, Inc.'s independent auditors for the year ending July 31, 2005. □ FOR □ AGAINST □ ABSTAIN 3.
-3. To consider and act upon a proposal to approve an amendment to our 1992 Director Stock Option Plan to increase the number of shares of our common stock issuable under the 1992 Director Stock Option Plan upon the exercise of stock options granted pursuant to the 1992 Director Stock Option Plan from 250,000 to 500,000; and □ FOR □ AGAINST □ ABSTAIN 4.
-In their discretion, the proxies are authorized to vote upon such other business as may properly come before the meeting or any adjournment(s) thereof. □ FOR □ AGAINST □ ABSTAIN THIS PROXY IS SOLICITED ON BEHALF OF THE BOARD OF DIRECTORS.
-PLEASE MARK, SIGN, DATE AND RETURN THE PROXY CARD PROMPTLY USING THE ENCLOSED ENVELOPE.
+1. Proposal to elect as directors of Forgent Networks, Inc. the following persons to hold office until the next annual meeting of stockholders or until their respective successors are duly elected and qualified.
+FOR all nominees listed below (except as marked to the contrary below) ITY to vote for all nominees listed below hard N. Snyder James H. Wells Richard J. Agnich Kat hleen A. Cote Lou Mazzucchelli Ray R. Miles (IN STRUCTION: To withhold authority to v ote for any individual nominee, write t that nominee's name on the space provided below.)
+2. 2.
+The ratification of the Audit Committee's appointment of Ernst & Young LLP, independent accountants, as Forgent Networks, Inc.'s independent auditors for the year ending July 31, 2006. □ FOR □ AGAINST □ ABSTAIN 3.
+To consider and act upon a proposal to participants; and amend the Forgent Network, Inc.'s 199 98 Restricted Stock Plan to add consultants and non-employee director rs as □ FOR □ AGAINST □ ABSTAIN 4.
+In their discretion, the proxies are author rized to vote upon such other business s as may properly come before the meeting or any adjournment(s) then reof. □ FOR □ AGAINST □ ABSTAIN ROXY IS SOLICITED ON BEHALF (K, SIGN, DATE AND RETURN THE ENCLOSED ENV PROXY CARD PROMPTLY USING THE